Back to the FAQ

 The Basic Story

-The basics of Byron Case's alibi are that he, Justin Bruton, and Kelly Moffett picked up Anastasia at a Dairy Queen at Highway 24 and Brookside in Independence, Missouri, a little before 7 PM on October 22, 1997, much later than had been planned.
-There are differences and inconsistencies in events and intentions before that,1,2 but this discussion is about the alibi regarding what Case claimed transpired between then and her alleged exit from Justin's car.
+The basics of Case's alibi are that he, Kelly Moffett, and Justin Bruton picked up Anastasia from a Dairy Queen at Highway 24 and Brookside in Independence, Missouri, a little before 7 PM on October 22, 1997, much later than had been planned.
+There are differences and inconsistencies in events and intentions before that,1,2 but this discussion is about the alibi regarding what he claimed transpired between then and her alleged exit from Justin's car.

-According to the most commonly given form of the alibi, Justin Bruton, Byron Case, and Kelly Moffett drove to a Dairy Queen Restaurant and picked Anastasia up there; drove from there into Mt.
-Washington Cemetery; drove around the cemetery for a few minutes; stopped briefly at the William Rockhill Nelson Mausoleum inside the cemetery; left the cemetery when they saw the caretaker following them; exited the cemetery and drove south along its eastern wall; and then turned west on Truman Road.
+According to the most commonly given form of the alibi, Case and his girlfriend, Kelly Moffett, rode with Justin Bruton as he drove to a Dairy Queen Restaurant to pick up Anastasia; rode with them from there into Mt.
+Washington Cemetery, riding around the cemetery for a few minutes; stopped briefly at the William Rockhill Nelson Mausoleum inside the cemetery; left the cemetery when they saw the caretaker following them; exited the cemetery and drove south along its eastern wall; and then turned west on Truman Road.
 At the stoplight near Truman and I-435, Anastasia became angry with Justin, got out of the car, announced she was walking home, and proceeded to walk east on Truman Road.
-Bruton, Case, and Moffett then drove back to Justin's condo, while Anastasia's actions beyond that time remain a mystery.
+Bruton and the others then drove back to Justin's condo, while Anastasia's actions beyond that time remain a mystery.

 Inconsistencies

-In Byron Case's first statement to police on October 24, 1997, he stated that after picking up Anastasia, the group decided to "follow through with the original plan" and return to their original meeting spot, which was the Nelson Mausoleum in Mt.
-Washington Cemetery;3 when he told Anastasia's family about the same event via email about two months later, he described it as if they had been "looking for a place to park the car".4
+In his first statement to police on October 24, 1997, Case stated that after picking up Anastasia, the group decided to "follow through with the original plan" and return to their original meeting spot, which was the Nelson Mausoleum in Mt.
+Washington Cemetery, and that they had stopped and gotten out briefly, but got back in the car and left immediately;3 when he told Anastasia's family about the same event via email about two months later, he described it as if they had been "looking for a place to park the car", but was indefinite about whether they stopped, leaving the impression that they noticed the groundskeeper while they were still driving, and opted to leave without stopping.4

-However, in his second police interview on July 29, 1999, Case described the drive to the Nelson as if they simply drove around and decided at the spur of the moment to stop there.5
+However, in his second police interview on July 29, 1999, Case described the drive to the Nelson as if they simply drove around and decided at the spur of the moment to stop there.
+He told his interviewer that they all got out of the car briefly.5

 How much a surprise was Anastasia's behavior?

-In Case's first interview with police on October 24, 1997, he told police that Anastasia had gotten out of Justin Bruton's car at the traffic light at Truman Road and I-435 after announcing she was going to do so, that she and Justin argued about her leaving, that she slammed his door closed and walked off, and that neither he nor Justin nor Kelly Moffett considered it unusual, as she had walked out of Justin's condo during arguments many times before.6
+In his first interview with police on October 24, 1997, Case told police that Anastasia had gotten out of Justin Bruton's car at the traffic light at Truman Road and I-435 after announcing she was going to do so, that she and Justin argued about her leaving, that she slammed his door closed and walked off, and that neither he nor Kelly Moffett nor Justin Bruton considered it unusual, as she had walked out of Justin's condo during arguments many times before.9

-When he described this to Anastasia's family two months later, he changed his story to say that "none of us expected her to get out of the car".7 Less than a week after that, he added the detail of Justin telling Anastasia he didn't really love her being the remark that set her off, and again treated her departure as having been no big deal.8
+When he described this to Anastasia's family two months later, he changed his story to say that "none of us expected her to get out of the car".10 Less than a week after that, he added the detail of Justin telling Anastasia he didn't really love her being the remark that set her off, and again treated her departure as having been no big deal.11

-In his second interview with police, 21 months after the murder, Case added details of Anastasia's and Justin's conversation that he seemingly hadn't been able to remember two days after the event, and treated her sudden departure as if it had been an inevitable and almost expected consequence.9
+In his second interview with police, 21 months after the murder, he added details of Anastasia's and Justin's conversation that he seemingly hadn't been able to remember two days after the event, and treated her sudden departure as if it had been an inevitable and almost expected consequence.12

-Finally, in Case's testimony at his trial, he gave the impression that if he had barely noticed the argument or Anastasia's leaving, and left out the earlier detail of Justin and Anastasia arguing briefly once she got out of the car.10
+Finally, in his testimony at his trial, he gave the impression that if he had barely noticed the argument or Anastasia's leaving, and left out the earlier detail of Justin and Anastasia arguing briefly once she got out of the car.13

 Where did Anastasia get out of Justin's car?

-While Byron Case may have been inconsitent with exactly what happened when Anastasia got out of Justin's car (see above), he was basically consistent with his testimony to police and in court that she exited the car at the intersection of I-435 and Truman Road.
+While Anastasia's kller may have been inconsitent with exactly what happened when Anastasia got out of Justin's car (see above), he was basically consistent with his testimony to police and in court that she exited the car at the intersection of I-435 and Truman Road.

 However, he was not entirely consistent with everyone.
 Of interest is the testimony of John Bruton, Justin Bruton's step-father.
-Mr. Bruton testified that Case told him that the drive had been the result of a "double date", and that Anastasia had exited the car at a stop sign.11
+Mr. Bruton testified that Case had told him that the drive had been the result of a "double date", that they were in the process of taking Anastasia home (as opposed to going to Justin's condo), and that Anastasia had exited the car at a stop sign.14

 Did Justin feel suicidal that night?

-Case told detectives during his first interview of October 24, 1997 that after Anastasia had exited the car, Justin Bruton made the comment, "Maybe I should just go and kill myself".14.
+Case told detectives during his first interview of October 24, 1997 that after Anastasia had exited the car, Justin Bruton made the comment, "Maybe I should just go and kill myself".16

-While testifying on the stand, Case could not remember having made that statement and stated categorically that Justin was not suicidal that night.15
+While testifying on the stand, he could not remember having made that statement to police and categorically stated that he did not believe that Justin was suicidal that night.18

 Problems with Veracity